randall-frank/DIAFLW/README.rst

 One can adjust the pathnames to CiderPress and Merlin at the top of the build.py file.

 Note: fhpack.exe is optional.
 It allows for the splash and play background images to be changed.
-It compresses the binary files to save memory.
+It is used to compresses image files to save memory.
 It can be built using the cygwin C compiler very easily.
 Having a copy of `fhpack.exe` and `cygwin1.dll` at the top of the source tree will meet the requirement.